2020 Essential Checklist for Puppies

 We are talking about chew toys, plush toys, toys that bounce, toys that hide treats, and toys that jingle.
 Puppies, and dogs in general, love to chew on things so give them something to distract them from chewing on your furniture.
 If you do catch your dog chewing on something they’re not supposed to, quickly switch it out for one of their chew toys.
 Also, try to keep their toys in one spot such as a toy basket in the living room or by their crate.
 That way they’ll always know where they will find something entertaining.

-This brings us to number 4.
-This spray is great for keeping your pup away from things they shouldn't be chewing on.
+You may also want to try Grannick’s Bitter Apple Spray which is great for keeping your pup away from things they shouldn’t be chewing on.
 They are not a fan of the smell so we like to spray a little on furniture and the corners of rugs.
-You can also spray it directly on your dog in case they chew on their paws or have a bandage/stitches you don't want them licking.
+You can also spray it directly on your dog in case they chew on their paws or have a bandage/stitches you don’t want them licking.

 #6 Food & water bowls